flutesys/slate/source/index.html.md

 ### Guideline 2: Have a redundant Smart Failover provider

-Always configure your flute to have a redundant "smart failover" provider, so that if emails fail through the primary provider (for whatever reason), your emails still gets delivered.
+Always configure your flute to have a redundant "Smart Failover" provider, so that if requests fail through the primary provider (for whatever reason), your emails still get delivered.

 ### Guideline 3: Consider having your Smart Failover provider on a different domain